chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 * Extreme (4 harm): An overwhelming attack by a monster or beast, a grievous injury, or a debilitating effort.
 * Epic (5 harm): An attack by a legendary foe of mythic power, a horrific injury, or a consuming effort.

 When you are fighting a foe, they inflict harm based on their rank.
-Sample foes are in chapter 5.
+[Sample foes are found in part 4](#part-four-foes-and-encounters).

 If you are at 0 health, a miss on the Endure Harm move puts you at risk of suffering a debility or dying.
 You can recover health through rest and recuperation, using moves such as Heal, Make Camp, and Sojourn.